Cinema 800 - Firmware Update

 - Remove the side panel to expose the USB slot on the soundbar

-- Hold the 'Power' button on the soundbar until the word 'UPGRADE' appears, then release the Power button
+- Hold the Power button on the soundbar until the word UPGRADE appears, then release the Power button

 - Wait about 2 minutes for the update to begin - it must copy the very large update file to the bar, and it shows no indicator while this is occurring.
+DO NOT REMOVE FLASH DRIVE.

-- Remove the thumb drive
+- Remove the flash drive

 - Unplug the soundbar, wait 10 seconds, and plug it back in